 Students who complete the core curriculum (or Areas thereof) at CCSU are guaranteed that all courses will apply toward graduation in the same major at any other institution of the University System of Georgia.
-Students who have difficulty with transfer acceptance of core courses within the System should contact the Associate Vice President for Academic Affairs (Transfer Ombudsman) in ADM-28, 770-961-3538.
+Students who have difficulty with transfer acceptance of core courses within the System should contact the Transfer Ombudsperson in ADM-28, 770-961-3538.